ianderrington/genai/docs/Understanding/data/data.md

 Data can be 'real' or 'simulated', though there is general consensus that simulated data can lead to worse models.

 ## Simulated

 - [“Textbooks are all you need”](https://arxiv.org/pdf/2306.11644.pdf) A to-be opensourced high-quality model by Microsoft revealing the importance of high-quality input data. only used 4 days on 8 A-100s to train to reach out-performing results.
 (It also uses a lot of simulated data).
 Coding-focused model.

 ## LLM-extraction

-- ‼️[Kor](https://github.com/eyurtsev/kor) For extracting strucutred data using LLMs.
+- ‼️[Kor](https://github.com/eyurtsev/kor) For extracting structured data using LLMs.

 ### Scaling Laws